LiamPack/LiamPack.github.io/favorite-things.md

 ## Textbooks and Resources
-Books marked with a "*" I have not read in full, but felt the impact it had on my understanding and growth still significant enough to include.
+Books marked with a "*" I have not read in full, but felt the impact it had on my understanding and growth still significant enough to include the book.

 ### Math
 - *Analysis on Manifolds*; Munkres, James (1st ed.)